 Verbal sentences, any sentence with a verb, can be just a verb, or have nouns also, and they can come in any order, but traditionally VSO was considered standard.
 SVO is very common today.

 It's also trying to show us case agreement between nouns (and adjectives, which work basically the same way).
-In standard Arabic (but NOT spoken, vernacular Arabic) nouns and any other adjectives or nouns describing them must all have the same final vowel, unless it's the last word of a phrase or sentence: "u" if it's the subject, "a" if it's the gramattical object, and "i" if it's in the genetive case.
+In standard Arabic (but NOT spoken, vernacular Arabic) nouns and any other adjectives describing them must all have the same final vowel, unless it's the last word of a phrase or sentence: "u" if it's the subject, "a" if it's the gramattical object, and "i" if it's in the genetive case.
 (For more on the genetive case, which shows posession and relation between nouns, google "iDafa")

-Nouns and their adjectives must also agree in definiteness, so if "al", "the", comes before the noun, it should also come before the adjective, or alternatively, if it's indefinite, the noun and it's adjective(s) should both end in "n", after the final vowel (only in standard Arabic, and again this is dropped off if it's the last word in a sentence or phrase).
+Nouns and their adjectives must also agree in definiteness, so if "al", "the", comes before the noun, it should also come before the adjective, or alternatively, if it's indefinite, the noun and its adjective(s) should both end in "n", after the final vowel (only in standard Arabic, and again this is dropped off if it's the last word in a sentence or phrase).

 In dialects, the Ns and vowels at the end of the word aren't normally pronounced, but Duo hasn't really figured out how to teach those differences yet.

 It doesn't have to do with definiteness.
 The u sound at the end of al-mu3allim-u says it's the subject, but even if it were indefinite, it would still have the u sound if it were the subject.
 It would just be mu3allimun, a teacher, with the n at the end and no al- at the beginning.
 In fact the second word in the example would be pronounced like that (since in sentences of the form "[something] is [something]" the two things are always the same case), except the case marking vowel and the n are never pronounced at the end of a sentence or phrase, so in this case it's just mu3allim.